-The Refuge offers holistic and experiential residential treatment in a serene, secluded healing environment for rape related trauma recovery, moving beyond the symptoms to resolve the underlying issues.
+The Refuge offers holistic and evidence-based residential treatment in a serene, secluded healing environment for rape related trauma recovery, moving beyond the symptoms to resolve the underlying issues.

 About Rape Related Trauma

 Rape is a traumatic experience that affects every aspect of a person’s life.
 An individual’s self-esteem, self-evaluation, hopefulness, thought processes, social interactions, and the way in which they view the world are all impacted.
 Everyone processes rape and sexual assault differently.
 In some instances, a person will develop PTSD.
 Posttraumatic stress disorder (PTSD) is one of the responses experienced by some after exposure to an event, such as rape or sexual assault, that is outside the realm of normal human experience.
 The symptoms of PTSD are a normal reaction to an incredibly abnormal situation.

 Rape is a criminal act against another person, which is defined as an unwanted sexual act that may include oral, vaginal, or anal penetration.
 There are two main types of rape: forcible rape and drug- or alcohol-assisted rape.
 Forcible rape is sexual penetration physically forced on the individual or achieved through the threat of harm.
 Drug- or alcohol-assisted rape involves the usage of drugs or alcohol to the point where an individual is either completely unconscious or is in such an intoxicated state that they are unable to make a sound decision.
 While most consider rape as an act of a man against a woman, a traumatic experience such as rape can happen to anyone.

 There are many misconceptions that can make it harder for rape victims to cope, including:

 - It is not only adult women who are raped; more than half of females raped are under the age of 18

 - Many women have been raped more than one time; one in every six women in the United States will be the victim of attempted or completed rape in their lifetime

 - One in every 33 men have experienced an attempted or completed rape in their lifetime

 - Women who undergo treatment of rape symptoms were often raped during adolescence or childhood